Digital Ambassador project (ended)

-Since 2016 The Digital Ambassador project has been helping to improve digital literacy amongst people in the community.
+From 2016 until 2021, the Digital Ambassador project helped to improve digital literacy amongst people in the community.

-Student and staff volunteers benefit from the project, gaining skills in teaching, communication and leadership.
+Student and staff volunteers benefited from the project, gaining skills in teaching, communication and leadership.

-Our work has even been recognised with a nomination for a prestigious Green Gown Award, a scheme which highlights the higher education's best examples of Sustainability.
+The work was recognised with a nomination for a prestigious Green Gown Award, a scheme which highlights the higher education's best examples of sustainability.

 Feedback from former Digital Ambassadors